kanzitelli/rnn-starter/README.md

 Feel free to open an issue for any other warning or problems.

 ## Limitations
+- [SOLVED] Check [cli-rn](https://github.com/kanzitelli/cli-rn) and [cli-rn-app](https://github.com/kanzitelli/cli-rn-app). ~~Apps bootstrapped from this starter won't be available through Expo app for iOS and Android as of differences in navigation approach.
+Theoretically, it is possible to create an app like Expo that will include `react-native-navigation` and somehow download needed bundles.
+Needs more research.~~
 - Apps bootstrapped from this starter won't be able to be run on web as Expo apps do.
 Theoretically, it is possible to create some sort of an adapter between `react-navigation` and `react-native-navigation`.
 Maybe there will be other issues, but would be cool to have this feature.
-- Apps bootstrapped from this starter won't be available through Expo app for iOS and Android as of differences in navigation approach.
-Theoretically, it is possible to create an app like Expo that will include `react-native-navigation` and somehow download needed bundles.
-Needs more research.

 ## Worth checking
 ### Articles